 There is a Natural Loss in Respect

-I can’t count the amount of times that I have told someone I work out of my home or out of coffee shops to see their demeanor change right in-front of my eyes.
+I can’t count the number of times that I have told someone I work out of my home or out of coffee shops to see their demeanor change right in front of my eyes.
 For every one or two people that find it really cool that I work remotely, I get someone like this.
 Personally, I couldn’t care less at this point because it’s a lifestyle choice that I take very seriously.
 If I wanted to work in an office the rest of my life (nothing wrong with that), then I could have easily stayed in the job I had.
-Instead I wanted to start an agency that kept remote working and the freedom to follow your daily passions at the core of the culture.
+Instead, I wanted to start an agency that kept remote working and the freedom to follow your daily passions at the core of the culture.

 So it’s natural for people to take you a bit less seriously at first, mainly because they don’t understand how it is possible.
 Some will think your business or what you do may not be as big as it actually is just because of the fact that you can freely work from wherever.

-There is no pleasing everyone, and this is where being unconventional takes an extra bit of humility and ability to rub it off when you get “the look”.
+There is no pleasing everyone, and this is where being unconventional takes an extra bit of humility and the ability to rub it off when you get “the look”.

 It’s Hard to Fully Shutoff in the Remote Working Lifestyle

 For me, I hate shutting off because I love my work and growing it.
 But it is entirely needed to stay healthy.
-So although I work from remote location many times a week, that also means that I wake up at 6:00AM only to have my computer in my lap in bed by 6:05AM.
+So although I work from a remote location many times a week, that also means that I wake up at 6:00AM only to have my computer in my lap in bed by 6:05AM.
 Just as easy as it is to get started in the morning, it is very easy to keep working and pounding in the work until you literally fall asleep with your laptop in bed.

 Trust me, I have done this more than a time or two.

 I would say this is the most difficult part of working remotely.
 I always want to be on, but my body tells me otherwise.
-In-fact, as we speak I am battling having some weird eye strain from looking at the computer too much these past few weeks.
+In fact, as we speak I am battling having some weird eye strain from looking at the computer too much these past few weeks.

 It’s shitty, but its also a part of the territory.

-If you’re an employee for a remote team, set those boundaries of when your working hours are.
+If you’re an employee of a remote team, set those boundaries of when your working hours are.
 It would be just as easy for you to feel you need to work more for the added freedom you gain.
 Make sure your team has set office hours and stick to keeping in those as best as possible to give some structure to this problem.